tualo/ocrs/README.md

 #ocrs

-This program read scanned letter images.
+This program reads scanned letter images.
 It regonizes the barcode, the address text and if possible it find the sort box.
-It support customer depending sort box execptions.
-So it is possible to block some zip codes for particular customers.
+It support customer depending sort box exceptions.
+So it is possible to block some zip codes for special customers.
 The customers will be defined by the file name.
-If the filename contains the letter N the textpart before will be used as customer identification.
+If the filename contains the letter `N` the textpart before will be used as customer identification.

 This program needs a database for optaining the sort informations.
 It's